openSUSE/news-o-o/_posts/2010-04-19-people-of-opensuse-andrew-wafaa.markdown

-Aloha, I'm Andrew Wafaa.Â  Most people call me Andy or Wafaa.Â  I'm a married, father of three living in the UK.Â  I'm a Scotsman born and bred in Aberdeen (The Granite City), but have some Egyptian blood in me, this led to my old General Manager calling me a "Camel Herder With A Skirt", which stuck with me ever since.
+Aloha, I'm Andrew Wafaa.
+Most people call me Andy or Wafaa.
+I'm a married, father of three living in the UK.
+I'm a Scotsman born and bred in Aberdeen (The Granite City), but have some Egyptian blood in me, this led to my old General Manager calling me a "Camel Herder With A Skirt", which stuck with me ever since.

-Professionally I'm a Solutions Architect mainly dealing with SLES for one of the big service providers. Â The title is all grand but I basically pen push now and do a load of documentation which is _really_ boring. Â Thankfully openSUSE is there to keep me alive and interested in life ;-)
+Professionally I'm a Solutions Architect mainly dealing with SLES for one of the big service providers.
+The title is all grand but I basically pen push now and do a load of documentation which is _really_ boring.
+Thankfully openSUSE is there to keep me alive and interested in life ;-)